Super MANDELZOOM

 Super MANDELZOOM is an old Macintosh program for viewing the Mandelbrot Set.
 It is specialized for black-and-white Macs, and lacks floating-point or color.
 The rest of this entry describes its virtues.

 It was written entirely in assembly language (165K of source code) and a very large amount of time was spent optimizing the critical sections.
-The last version was 1.19 (1992 Oct 25).
+Begun in fall of 1985, it was one of the earliest, and for several years the fastest, ways to explore the Mandelbrot set on a Macintosh.

 Using the query command to find a mu-atom's period